Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 A&S is not acceptable to abbreviate College of Arts and Sciences.
 Always spell out the entire proper name.

 Adelphi University comprises eight colleges and schools.
-After first reference using the full name of the school (Ruth S. Ammon School of Education), the abbreviated school names may be used (e.g., Ammon School of Education).
+After first reference using the full name of the school (Ruth S. Ammon College of Education and Health Sciences), the abbreviated school names may be used (e.g., Ammon College of Education).
 Acceptable abbreviations follow in parentheses:

 - College of Arts and Sciences